Acute Hemolytic Transfusion Reaction (Blood Transfusion Reactions) in cats

 Rare symptoms:

 Symptoms of an acute hemolytic transfusion reaction in cats usually appear quickly after the transfusion, often within minutes to hours.
-Common signs include Restlessness, tachycardia (rapid heartbeat), tachypnea (rapid breathing), and Fever.
+The most common signs include restlessness, tachycardia (rapid heartbeat), tachypnea (rapid breathing), and fever.

 Cats may also show signs of shock, including pale mucous membranes, weakness, and collapse.
-In severe cases, yellowing of the skin and mucous membranes (icterus) may occur, indicating liver involvement.
+In severe cases, yellowing of the skin and mucous membranes (icterus / jaundice) may occur, indicating liver involvement.

-Further symptoms may include Vomiting, trembling, and Convulsions.
-Due to the rapid destruction of red blood cells, dark discoloration of the urine may also occur, indicating the presence of free hemoglobin.
+Other symptoms can include vomiting, tremors, and convulsions.
+Due to the rapid destruction of red blood cells, the urine may also turn dark, indicating the presence of free hemoglobin.

 Diagnosis